Birds Florida

 Merican White Ibis With Long Curved Orange Beak And White Body Wading In Shallow Water

 The American White Ibis Is A Common Sight In Florida’s Wetlands Coastal Marshes And Even Suburban Parks.
-It’s Easy To Recognize Thanks To Its Long Downward curving Orange Bill White Plumage And Black Wingtips Visible In Flight.
+It’s Easy To Recognize Thanks To Its Long Downward Curving Orange Bill White Plumage And Black Wingtips Visible In Flight.
 This Bill Is Perfectly Adapted For Probing Into Mudflats And Shallow Waters To Extract Aquatic Prey Such As Crustaceans Insects And Small Fish.

 Anhinga